 To protect these bloodlines, sexual rules were stringently applied to the women of the ruling elite.
 In The Invasion of Compulsory Sex Morality psychoanalyst Wilhelm Reich demonstrates how cultures designed their marriage laws to retain wealth and power among the ruling males.
 Over the generations these customs became entrenched as social taboos and to break them was a source of shame; the underlying fear was of expulsion back to the pitiless desert.

 Over time the lower classes adopted the ruling elite’s heartless, sexually repressive, shame-based customs to raise their own social standing.
-As shame engulfed entire societies its power was such that the older women themselves were among the most ardent upholders of sexual prohibitions, including female genital mutilation; those who suffered the most perpetuated that suffering by inflicting it on their own descendants.
+Shame engulfed entire societies.
+Its power was such that older women were among the most ardent upholders of sexual prohibitions, including female genital mutilation.
+The history of shame is littered with examples of those who suffered the most inflicting the same suffering on their own descendants.